INTEARnear/oracle/README.md

 INTEAR Oracle is a project that aims to bring off-chain computation and data availability into NEAR, with the best developer experience.

-It utilizes [Yielded execution](https://github.com/near/NEPs/pull/519) and [inindexer](https://github.com/INTEARnear/inindexer) for receiving and answering requests.
+It utilizes [Yielded execution](https://github.com/near/NEPs/pull/519) for receiving and answering requests.

 > Try it out!